mmistakes/so-simple-theme/_mnprdocs/uber.md

 ------------------

-### Transparent and Semi-Transparent
+### Transparency
-The _Transparent_ setting enables the use of alpha masks in the material and unlocks the _Semi-Transparent_ setting directly underneath.
+The _Transparent_ setting enables the use of alpha masks in the material and unlocks the _Semi-Transparent_ and _Blend-All_ settings directly underneath.
 <figure class="align-center">
 	<img src="/images/MNPRX/mnpr-uber/transparent-AE.png" alt="Transparency and Semi-Transparency attributes"  style="width: 500px">
 	<figcaption>The Transparent and Semi-Transparent section in the Attribute Editor.</figcaption>
 </figure>

 #### Alpha Mask
 _Alpha Mask_ is a black and white image which embeds the alpha of the material.
 White is opaque, black is transparent.
-Use the alpha masks if you want cast shadows respect the transparency.
+Use the alpha masks if you want that cast shadows respect the transparency.

 #### Alpha Texture File
 Specifies the file path to the _Alpha Mask_.
 The path can be absolute or relative to the project root directory.
 While similar to [_Transparency Map_](#transparency-map), the alpha mask is binary and can only distinguish between opaque or fully transparent.